 (f) (MA, MSc, LLM only) that the degree be awarded with Distinction.

-(h) That a degree of lower status be awarded.
+(h) That a different degree be awarded.
 The degrees available are listed below.
-The award of a degree may be subject to minor amendments as defined in 8.3 below.
-In this instance, the examiners should advise the student of the required corrections.
+The award of a degree may be subject to minor amendments.

 PhD; the degrees of MPhil or the appropriate Masters degree by Research may be awarded.